OSHA Regulations Construction Workers Need to Know

 There are too many regulations to cover in one article, but we’d like to highlight some of the big ones that seem to cause companies the most trouble.
 Here are some important OSHA regulations for the construction industry, and some simple tips to follow them.

 About two million construction workers are exposed to crystalline silica every year, and high levels of exposure can cause serious medical conditions.
-OSHA released a final rule in 2016 to limit the amount of silica workers can be exposed to on the job, which will be enforced for construction companies starting September 23, 2017.
+OSHA released a final rule in 2016 to limit the amount of silica workers can be exposed to on the job.

 The rule’s provisions require employers to use water or ventilation engineering controls, provide respirators when necessary, and limit access to high exposure areas.
 Highly exposed workers should be provided with medical exams and training on how to limit exposures.